gruntjs/grunt-docs/grunt.file.md

 <a name="grunt-file-match"></a>
 ### grunt.file.match
-Match one or more wildcard patterns against one or more file paths.
-Returns a uniqued array of all file paths that match any of the specified wildcard patterns.
+Match one or more globbing patterns against one or more file paths.
+Returns a uniqued array of all file paths that match any of the specified globbing patterns.
 Both the `patterns` and `filepaths` argument can be a single string or array of strings.
 Paths matching patterns that begin with `!` will be excluded from the returned array.
 Patterns are processed in order, so inclusion and exclusion order is significant.

 ```js
 grunt.file.match([options, ] patterns, filepaths)